-American Life Insurance Company Ltd. ("ASL" or the "Company") is incorporated in Liechtenstein and is a wholly owned subsidiary of American International Group, Inc. ("AIG Inc.") a company incorporated in the State of Delaware, United States of America with headquarters in New York City.
+American Life Insurance Company Ltd. ("ASL" or the "Company") is incorporated in Liechtenstein and was a wholly owned subsidiary of American International Group, Inc. ("AIG Inc.") a company incorporated in the State of Delaware, United States of America with headquarters in New York City.
+On 31 December 2020, YOUPLUS Assurance AG ("YOUPLUS"), Triesen, Principality of Liechtenstein, acquired American Security Life Insurance Company Ltd. from AIG Inc..
+The Liechtenstein Financial Market Supervisory Authority (Finanzmarktaufsicht Liechtenstein, "FMA") has approved this acquisition on 9 December 2020.
+YOUPLUS Assurance AG (as well its 100% subsidiary, Youplus Insurance International AG) is held by SWISS INSUREVOLUTION PARTNERS Holding (FL) AG, a holding company of the life insurance group SWISS INSUREVOLUTION PARTNERS.